stepanvalic/AI-strejda-discord-bot/README.md

 - **Welcome Messages**: Automatically sends personalized welcome embeds when new members join your server
 - **YouTube Notifications**: Monitors your YouTube channel and sends notifications with rich embeds when new videos are uploaded
 - **Dynamic Status**: Displays the current member count in the bot's status
+- **Counting Game**: Provides a fun counting game where users count up from 1 to infinity with rules and statistics
-- **Database Storage**: Uses JSON files to store information about announced videos
+- **Database Storage**: Uses JSON files to store information about announced videos and counting statistics
 - **Automatic Updates**: Regularly updates YouTube video embeds with current view and like counts

 ## Requirements